JianTang2000/RPortal/README.md

 # RPortal
 Integrating R and Java.
-Build models(rpart,GLM,Hcluster,RandomForest,SVM,nnet) by R, export as PMML, use these PMML in JAVA to do prediction and provide restful API. /n pmml is available in python too, decode XML by java or C++ whatever u like . this means Integrating python/R and Java/c++ are both possible
+Build models(rpart,GLM,Hcluster,RandomForest,SVM,nnet) by R, export as PMML, use these PMML in JAVA to do prediction and provide restful API. \n pmml is available in python too, decode XML by java or C++ whatever u like . this means Integrating python/R and Java/c++ are both possible
 ##
 ### e.g.1